sgcook/birthday-reminder/README.md

 Birthday-reminder

-Created a birthday-reminder app using this tutorial: https://www.youtube.com/watch?v=a_7Z7C_JCyo.
+I created a birthday-reminder app using this tutorial: https://www.youtube.com/watch?v=a_7Z7C_JCyo.

 This is one of my first React apps.
 I used create-react-app.